VertebrateResequencing/wr/.docs/reliable2/phase2/validation.md

 over-submission stall was root-caused to bugfix **260722-1** and **also fixed** (`5d60467`): the 160k churn now drains fully (160,000/160,000).
 The two DB-preserving-restart checks (Issue-4-after-restart, Idea-1) were completed on an isolated production-mode manager (prod preserves the DB).
+A later web-UI status regression under a fast burst to a slow browser (bug **260723-1**: the status delta feed dropped on the caster's 1-slot buffer) was found and **fixed** (`1049c19`, never-drop status transport) and re-validated end-to-end.
 No known outstanding issue.

 Tier B is the required real-LSF gate (spec §E3).
 It was executed by the